toshiro-en-miyamoto/cpp/building/compiler/gcc/BUILD_GCC12.md

 ## Configuration of GCC 10.2.1

-For example, with Debian Bulleyes 10.2:
+For example, with Debian Bullseye 10.2:

 ```
 $ lsb_release -a